 Shah Rukh Khan,

 Parsimonious Bhanwarlal is a Bania (businessman) who lives in Navalgarh, Rajasthan, along with his wife; his sons Sunderlal and Kishanlal; Sunderlal is married to Gajrobai and has a son.
 During the annual camel race, Sunderlal loses the race to the Thakur and out of shame leaves home, never to return.
 Now Kishanlal has come of age and is married to Lachchi.
-But on the very next day of the marriage, he must leave for Jamnagar to attend to business, and can only return after five years.
-A tearful Lachchi bids him goodbye, but to her pleasant surprise he returns within a few days, and informs his dad that he had met a holy sage who had instructed him to return as he will find five gold coins every morning.
+But on the very next day of the marriage, he must leave for Jamnagar to expand business, and can return only after 5 years.
+A tearful Lachchi bids him goodbye, but to her pleasant surprise he returns within a few days, and informs his dad that he met a holy sage who had instructed him to return as he will find five gold coins every morning.
 Pleased with this, Bhanwarlal does not object to Kishanlal's return.
 After four years, it is now time for the camel race again, and this time Bhanwarlal's camel wins, much to the chagrin of the Thakur who suspects witchcraft.
-Then Lachchi gets pregnant and on the day of the child's ...
+Then Lachchi gets pregnant and on the day of the child's birth the ...
 Written by

 A folktale... a love story about a woman named Lachchi.
 Like a rainbow, Lachchi's love was many-splendoured.
 But there was one obstacle in this love story - Lachchi's lover was a ghost...